CarGurus, Inc. (NASDAQ:CARG) Chairman Langley Steinert Sells 13,994 Shares

 - On Monday, April 19th, Langley Steinert sold 13,994 shares of CarGurus stock.
 The stock was sold at an average price of $25.09, for a total value of $351,109.46.

-CarGurus (NASDAQ:CARG) last posted its earnings results on Thursday, May 6th.
-The company reported $0.33 earnings per share for the quarter, topping analysts’ consensus estimates of $0.23 by $0.10.
-CarGurus had a net margin of 11.75% and a return on equity of 24.71%.
-The firm had revenue of $174.10 million for the quarter, compared to the consensus estimate of $159.17 million.
-During the same period in the previous year, the firm posted $0.19 EPS.
-The business’s quarterly revenue was up 10.4% on a year-over-year basis.
-As a group, sell-side analysts forecast that CarGurus, Inc. will post 0.65 earnings per share for the current year.
+CarGurus (NASDAQ:CARG) last released its quarterly earnings results on Thursday, May 6th.
+The company reported $0.33 earnings per share for the quarter, beating the consensus estimate of $0.23 by $0.10.
+The firm had revenue of $174.10 million for the quarter, compared to analysts’ expectations of $159.17 million.
+CarGurus had a return on equity of 26.11% and a net margin of 15.43%.
+The company’s revenue was up 10.4% compared to the same quarter last year.
+During the same period in the prior year, the firm earned $0.19 EPS.
+On average, equities analysts anticipate that CarGurus, Inc. will post 0.59 earnings per share for the current year.

-Several research firms have recently issued reports on CARG.
-Zacks Investment Research raised CarGurus from a “sell” rating to a “hold” rating in a research report on Wednesday.
-Jefferies Financial Group cut their price target on CarGurus from $32.00 to $27.00 and set a “hold” rating for the company in a research note on Wednesday, March 24th.
-The Goldman Sachs Group boosted their price target on CarGurus from $33.00 to $40.00 and gave the company a “buy” rating in a research note on Monday, January 25th.
-Benchmark boosted their price objective on CarGurus from $35.00 to $40.00 and gave the company a “buy” rating in a research note on Friday, February 12th.
-Finally, Needham & Company LLC reiterated a “hold” rating on shares of CarGurus in a research note on Friday, February 12th.
-Five research analysts have rated the stock with a hold rating and seven have given a buy rating to the company.
-The company presently has an average rating of “Buy” and an average target price of $33.00.
+Several hedge funds and other institutional investors have recently added to or reduced their stakes in CARG.
+First Trust Advisors LP raised its holdings in CarGurus by 24.4% in the 1st quarter.
+First Trust Advisors LP now owns 92,854 shares of the company’s stock worth $3,720,000 after purchasing an additional 18,225 shares during the period.
+Amundi Pioneer Asset Management Inc. bought a new position in CarGurus in the 1st quarter worth $296,000.
+Strs Ohio raised its holdings in CarGurus by 73.3% in the 4th quarter.
+Strs Ohio now owns 2,600 shares of the company’s stock worth $82,000 after purchasing an additional 1,100 shares during the period.
+Nisa Investment Advisors LLC raised its holdings in CarGurus by 11.7% in the 4th quarter.
+Nisa Investment Advisors LLC now owns 8,560 shares of the company’s stock worth $272,000 after purchasing an additional 900 shares during the period.
+Finally, Atlas Private Wealth Management bought a new position in CarGurus in the 4th quarter worth $140,000.
+79.06% of the stock is currently owned by hedge funds and other institutional investors.

-Institutional investors have recently bought and sold shares of the company.
-Point72 Hong Kong Ltd bought a new stake in shares of CarGurus in the 1st quarter worth about $25,000.
-Advisory Services Network LLC grew its holdings in CarGurus by 2,456.3% during the 4th quarter.
-Advisory Services Network LLC now owns 1,227 shares of the company’s stock valued at $39,000 after purchasing an additional 1,179 shares during the last quarter.
-NEXT Financial Group Inc bought a new position in CarGurus during the 4th quarter valued at about $66,000.
-Panagora Asset Management Inc. bought a new position in CarGurus during the 4th quarter valued at about $73,000.
-Finally, Financial Management Professionals Inc. grew its holdings in CarGurus by 14.8% during the 1st quarter.
-Financial Management Professionals Inc. now owns 3,417 shares of the company’s stock valued at $81,000 after purchasing an additional 441 shares during the last quarter.
-Hedge funds and other institutional investors own 79.44% of the company’s stock.
+Several analysts recently weighed in on CARG shares.
+The Goldman Sachs Group upped their price target on CarGurus from $33.00 to $40.00 and gave the stock a “buy” rating in a research note on Monday, January 25th.
+Raymond James upgraded CarGurus from a “market perform” rating to an “outperform” rating and set a $34.00 target price on the stock in a research note on Wednesday, April 14th.
+Needham & Company LLC reiterated a “hold” rating on shares of CarGurus in a research note on Friday, February 12th.
+Oppenheimer initiated coverage on CarGurus in a research note on Friday.
+They set a “buy” rating and a $38.00 target price on the stock.
+Finally, DA Davidson downgraded CarGurus from a “buy” rating to a “neutral” rating and cut their target price for the company from $35.00 to $33.00 in a research note on Friday, February 12th.
+Five investment analysts have rated the stock with a hold rating and seven have issued a buy rating to the company.
+The company presently has an average rating of “Buy” and an average price target of $33.36.

 About CarGurus